 Act now! - click here to send a message to the Iranian authorities.

+which leave them vulnerable to instant dismissal.
 The union was founded in June 2008 following a 42-day strike to demand long-standing arrears.
 Since the union's founding, leaders and activists have repeatedly been jailed and harassed, and workers at the giant sugar cane plantation and refinery have repeatedly had to resort to strikes and other actions to claim huge wage arrears and protest deteriorating working conditions.

 Other independent trade unions and labour rights organizations in Iran report similar pressure from security agents to dissolve their organizations.